 Bora Bora is a dream destination for many people with its iconic overwater bungalows, crystal clear oceans and quiet, secluded paradise island feel.

-This post will cover the average cost of a trip to Bora Bora including a full cost breakdown and how you can travel there on a budget.
+In this guide, I’ll be covering the average cost of a trip to Bora Bora including a full cost breakdown and how you can travel there on a budget.

 Is Bora Bora Expensive?

-It’s expensive because it’s very exclusive and in an extremely secluded location which makes it very hard and expensive to get to.
-There are actually only a few flights per day.
+The reason why it’s so pricey is because it’s very exclusive and in an extremely secluded location which makes it very hard and expensive to get to.

 Bora Bora is located in the South Pacific Ocean in French Polynesia.
 To put this into perspective, Bora Bora is over 4,000 miles away from Los Angeles.

-There is also limited choice when it comes to hotels due to the small size of Bora Bora.
-Most of the hotels are luxury, 5 star hotels that come with a hefty price tag.
+There is also very limited choice when it comes to hotels due to the small size of Bora Bora.

 How Much Does An Average Trip To Bora Bora Cost?